 We are motoring through November as my fingers scrabble over the keys and I eye the empty plate where once a butter-laden slab of fruit loaf once resided.

-With over 700 cricket clubs in Yorkshire, there is a sense of unfinished business.
+As for club cricket, with over 700 cricket clubs in Yorkshire, there is a sense of unfinished business.
 Not least to calm the aggrieved Amazon reviewer who commented:

 ‘An entertaining collection of chapters visiting many cricket clubs in the county, however it was disappointing that there was not one South Yorkshire club featured in the entire book.’

 Well, guilty as charged but much was left on the cutting room floor after all the rewrites and edits as any author will tell you.